-The Board reserves certain key matters for itself and delegates others (within specified limits) to Board committees and to the Chief Executive, who in turn delegates authority to executive committees and management.
+The Board reserves certain key matters for itself and delegates others (within specified limits) to Board committees and to the MD Insurance, who in turn delegates authority to executive committees and management.
 The Terms of Reference of the Board stipulate which decisions are reserved for the Board and which decision-making powers it has chosen to delegate.
-These matters reserved to the Board were reviewed and updated in 2021 as part of the governance review.
+These matters reserved to the Board were reviewed in 2022 as part of the annual governance review cycle.